-Any likely causes should be established during the diagnostic process so that their likelihood can be minimized in the future to prevent recurrences of the condition.
+Any likely causes should be established during diagnosis to prevent future recurrences of the condition.
 Treatment with antifungal medications is the most common solution, and there are many different forms available.
-Non-pharmacological management techniques can also help to assist treatment and prevent recurrence.
+Non-pharmacological management techniques can also help to assist treatment and prevent a recurrence.

 It is important for the most probable cause of the oral thrush to be deduced during the diagnostic process, as this will have an impact on the treatment decisions.

-If the use of a certain medication (e.g. antibiotics or inhaled corticosteroids) is like to be involved, there may be a need to alter the use or administration of the medication.
-For example, a patient with oral thrush who is taking an inhaled corticosteroid may be advised to use a spacer when taking the medication and rinse the mouth after each use, which can help to prevent oral thrush.
+If the use of certain medications such as antibiotics or inhaled corticosteroids is like to be involved, there may be a need to alter the use or administration of the medication.
+For example, a patient with oral thrush who is taking an inhaled corticosteroid may be advised to use a spacer when taking the medication and rinse their mouth after each use, which can help to prevent oral thrush.

-For patients who have dentures, a check-up with their dentist should be recommended to check that the dentures a well fitted.
-This is because poorly fitted dentures can sometimes cause oral thrush and should, therefore, be avoided.
+For patients who have dentures, a check-up with their dentist should be recommended to confirm that the dentures a well fitted.
+This is important, as poorly fitted dentures can sometimes cause oral thrush and should therefore be avoided.

 Oral thrush is usually treated with antifungal medications, which help to control the growth of Candida in the mouth.

 There are various forms of antifungal medications, including gels and liquids, that can be applied topically to the affected area.
-Oral antifungal tablets or capsules to be swallowed are also sometimes recommended, although these are less commonly prescribed as they are also associated with systemic effects on the rest of the body.
+Oral antifungal tablets or capsules to be swallowed are also sometimes recommended, although these are less commonly prescribed, as they are associated with unwanted systemic side effects.

-Topical formulation usually needs to be applied several times a day for 1-2 weeks to eradicate the fungal infection most effective, whereas once daily dosing is usually required for oral medications.
+Topical formulations usually need to be applied several times a day for 1-2 weeks to eradicate the fungal infection most effectively, whereas once-daily dosing is usually required for oral medications.

 Prophylactic antifungal medications are also sometimes recommended on an ongoing basis for patients with a compromised immune system and who are, therefore, more likely to get oral thrush.
 This includes patients who have HIV and/or are taking immunosuppressant medication.